KeyValueSoftwareSystems/juno/README.md

 Juno is a burp extension to attack JWT tokens quickly and easily.

 # Why
-JWTs have a signature which can be verified server-side, rending forging impractical.
+JWTs have a signature which can be verified server-side, rendering forging impractical.
-However, a JWT has the signature verification algorithm specified in itself, in the header section.
+However, a JWT has the signature verification algorithm specified in its header section.
 A vulnerable server tends to accept ```none``` as a valid option and hence bypass signature verification.

 # How
-1. Obtain a certain JWT
+1. Obtain the JWT
-2. Split the JWT</li>
+2. Split the JWT
-3. Decode the header section of the JWT (base64 decode)</li>
+3. Decode the header section of the JWT (base64 decode)
 4. Replace the ```alg```  parameter value with ```none``` , ```None``` , ```NONE``` and so on.
 5. Encode the header section back (base64 encode)
 6. Rejoin the JWT